ChasinSpin/astrid/docs/Troubleshooting.md

 		2023-04-01 04:24:37 PPS              1     22.018      0.025  2.773e-07 N  1  2.463e-07  1.091e-11  1.000e-09  2.195e-05  5.507e-05
 		2023-04-01 04:25:09 PPS              1     22.014      0.042 -1.401e-06 N  1  6.271e-07 -6.953e-08  1.000e-09  2.176e-05  5.504e-05
 		2023-04-01 04:25:41 PPS              1     22.007      0.055 -7.043e-07 N  1  5.887e-07 -1.249e-10  1.000e-09  2.425e-05  5.663e-05

+## Intermittent Power

+Astrid has a professional type DC Jack (for a long lifespan).
+Often the cause of intermittent power is that the DC Plug has only been partially inserted so that plug is only retained lightly.
+Please be sure to push the plug further past the initial resistance, so that it is fully inserted.

+Another cause of intermittent power is a poor power supply that cannot supply the current required by Astrid.

+Please note that intermittent power is bad for Astrid and can corrupt SD Cards and USB Flash Drives.